dapicester/gitlab-ci-monitor/README.md

 ## How it works

-The script periodically polls the GitLab API and retrieves the last build status, then:
+The scripts periodically poll the GitLab API and retrieve the last build status, then:

 - the green led is turned on if the build is successful